Documentation

 error,

 The getConfig function returns a promise as it fetches the app settings and handles errors.
-It retrieves an app ID from environment variables, uses it to request settings, and logs any errors that occur.
+It retrieves an app ID from environment variables, uses it to request settings, and logs any errors.

 Contributors